ea1het/local_hybrid_ai/docs/devel-docs/adr/0004-upgrade-compatibility-policy.md

 The component form without an action shows the effective policy. `clear` removes only the installation override.
 It does not introduce a fourth policy and does not clear an upgrade selection; the catalog default becomes effective again.
 There is no public `show` action.

 Policy and executor capability are independent.
-A target may satisfy compatibility policy while the component remains `selectable: false`.
-Such a component cannot be selected or executed through the supported upgrade path unless the explicitly constrained administrative force path applies.
+A target may satisfy compatibility policy while the component remains non-selectable.
+Such a component cannot be selected or executed through the supported upgrade path unless an administrator explicitly enables a persistent selectable override for it (see [selectable overrides](../../user-docs/selectable-overrides.md)).

 Selection validates the exact target against the configured image registry/package, rejects a target that is not available, applies the current effective policy and refuses comparable downgrades.
 Availability alone is never authorization.